github/training-kit/git-guides/git-clone.md

 ## Related Terms

 - `git branch`: This shows the existing branches in your local repository.
-You can also use `git branch [banch-name]` to create a branch from your current location, or `git branch --all` to see all branches, both the local ones on your machine, and the remote tracking branches stored from the last `git pull` or `git fetch` from the remote.
+You can also use `git branch [branch-name]` to create a branch from your current location, or `git branch --all` to see all branches, both the local ones on your machine, and the remote tracking branches stored from the last `git pull` or `git fetch` from the remote.
 - `git pull`: Updates your current local working branch with all new commits from the corresponding remote branch on GitHub. `git pull` is a combination of `git fetch` and `git merge`.
 - `git push`: Uploads all local branch commits to the remote.
 - `git remote -v`: Show the associated remote repositories and their stored name, like `origin`.